-Term:15th April 2011 to 14th April 2014Rental:HK\$240,000 per month exclusive of rate and service charges
+Term: 15th April 2011 to 14th April 2014

+Rental: HK\$240,000 per month exclusive of rate and service charges

 TSB is an associate of Kam Chan & Co (with Kam Chan & Co indirectly interested in more than 30% of its issued voting share capital) and is therefore a connected person of the Company under Rule 14A.11(4) of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Stock Exchange") (the "Listing Rules").
 Accordingly, the above tenancy agreement constitutes a continuing connected transaction of the Company for the purpose of the Listing Rules.
-As set out in the announcement of the Company dated 13th April 2011, the annual cap for the aggregate consideration payable under the tenancy agreement for the year ended 31st December 2013 is HK\$3,500,000.
-The aggregate amount paid by the Company to TSB under the tenancy agreements for the year ended 31st December 2013 was HK\$3,321,000.
+As set out in the announcement of the Company dated 13th April 2011, the annual cap for the aggregate consideration payable under the tenancy agreement for the period from 1st January 2014 to 14th April 2014 is HK\$800,000.
+The aggregate amount paid by the Company to TSB under the tenancy agreements for the period from 1st January 2014 to 14th April 2014 was HK\$735,387.